 Pursuant to K.S.A.
-20-162 and Administrative Order 133, the Judicial Branch Shared Leave policy, effective November 1, 1998, through December 31, 1999, has been studied, evaluated, and consequently amended.
-The attached Judicial Branch Shared Leave policy, as amended, shall be in effect from January 1, 2000, through December 31, 2000.
+20-162 and Administrative Order 142, the Judicial Branch Shared Leave policy, effective January 1, 2000, through December 31, 2000, has been studied and evaluated.
+The attached Judicial Branch Shared Leave policy shall be in effect from January 1, 2001, through December 31, 2002.
 During the effective period, the policy will continue to be studied and evaluated to determine if it or some further modified form thereof is feasible for inclusion in the Kansas Court Personnel Rules beyond said point.
-An employee who is granted shared leave during the effective period may exhaust any unused donated time after December 31, 2000, for which the employee remains eligible.
+An employee who is granted shared leave during the effective period may exhaust any unused donated time after December 31, 2002, for which the employee remains eligible.

-BY ORDER OF THE COURT THIS

-day of December, 1999.
+BY ORDER OF THE COURT THIS \\\\\ day of December, 2000.